 The recipe is beyond simple: take equal parts flour, a vegetable oil, and shortening.
 Blend them together.

 To use your ‘goop’, simply grab a pastry brush and spread a generous amount around your cake pan.
 I re-loaded my brush about 3-4 times for one 8 in cake pan.
 One thing that I am conscious of is the sides, I do not go all the way up the sides.
 Try to only put the goop up as high as the batter would be. (about an inch)

 If I use it all the way up the sides it tends to coat the cake around the edges as it bakes.
 Not a problem per say, just a preference on my part. :)

 Tips for success:

 I have used this with success on all types of cake batter, thick and thin.
 However, some people suggest using more ‘goop’ with chocolate cakes and runny batter.

 I whisk my ingredients by hand, but you can certainly use a mixer.
 If you use a mixer the ingredients will still be creamy, but will be slightly fluffier right away.

-Typically, I do not allow the cakes to cool to room temperature in the pan.
-I try to remove cakes from oven and within fifteen minutes invert them to a cooling rack.
+For the most part I do not allow the cakes to cool to room temperature in the pan, I try to remove them from oven and then invert them to a cooling rack.
 In my experience, when the cakes were allowed to completely cool to room temperature in the pan they did not release as well.

 Be generous with the goop.